nilern/centring/design/design.md

 4. Inlining (Method at callsite is known and cannot change.)

 => think in terms of Callable, not Function/Closure/Procedure/Constructor...

+*Escaping functions must be multimethods to allow possible extension.*

 ## Callable